Ultralight Backpacking Food List: A High Calorie, Lightweight Plan

 Conclusion

-Although I made some minor changes at the beginning and end of the hike, this ultralight backpacking food list is representative of what I ate every day for two weeks.
+Although I made some minor changes at the beginning and end of the hike, this ultralight backpacking food list accurately represents what I ate every day for two weeks.

-Overall, I lost about 8-9 pounds during the trip, but I did not experience hunger or energy issues.
-The main challenge was the lack of variety in my dinner options; eating the same thing every night became tiresome quickly.
+Overall, I lost about 8-9 pounds during the trip without experiencing any hunger or energy issues.
+Aside from ensuring I packed in enough nutrition for the hike, the main challenge with this meal plan was the lack of variety in my dinner options; eating the same thing every night quickly became tiresome.
 If I were to plan for the same duration again, I would incorporate more variety.
 Nevertheless, this backpacking meal plan worked out pretty well.

-Hopefully it gives you some new ideas for packing more into your meal plan for less.
+Hopefully, you’ve gained some new ideas for packing more calories and nutrition into your meal plan for less.

 Leave a Reply